top of page

 Maui

-A breeding site was discovered in a dead palm trunk in November in Kihei and it was treated and removed.
+A breeding site was discovered in a dead palm trunk in November, 2023, in Kihei and it was treated and removed.
 Multiple groups are deploying additional traps and surveying to determine if CRB are in other areas.
+As of October, 2024, no other confirmed CRB has been found.

 Hawai'i Island

-A breeding site was found on a residential property in a dead palm stump in Waikoloa in October.
+A breeding site was found on a residential property in a dead palm stump in Waikoloa in October, 2024.
 The breeding site was treated and removed by Hawaii Dept. of Ag.
 Multiple groups are deploying additional traps and surveying across the island to determine the extent of the infestation.
+In April, 2024, 3 additional beetles were caught in traps in Waikoloa area.

 bottom of page